-6.5 Nature and composition of immediate packaging
+5.4 Nature and composition of immediate packaging

-Type III amber glass bottle containing 250 mL isoflurane, closed with a polypropylene/polyethylene roll-on pilfer-proof cap and a high-density polyethylene neck collar with wing, which is fitted over the cap and bottle neck.
+Amber coloured glass bottle (Type III).
+The bottle has an aluminium roll-on pilfer-proof cap with polyethylene liner and a low-density polyethylene neck collar with wing ("keyed" collar), which is fitted over the cap and bottle neck.